 - We need to get permission from landowners in the area to lay B4RN ducting across their land in order to deliver hyperfast internet to every household that wants it

-Phase Two – Planning the Route
+Phase Two – Planning

 - Once we have met the phase one conditions, B4RN engineers will map out the most suitable route for the fibre to take